 Fortunately Nick Frost, who plays the scoundrel Badjie, survived the slaughter of Season 2’s finale and is still around to infuse some kind of playful fun into a series that takes itself much too serious for consideration.
 Unfortunately the very charismatic force of Marton Csokas’s Baron Quinn met his explosive demise in the last season’s finale, together with Sunny’s lover and mother of their son, Veil (Madeleine Mantock).

 Ok, we thought she was a whiny bitch so it wasn’t that much of a loss.
 But Quinn … we really enjoyed his evil antics quite a lot.
 And guess who else is still scheeming and planning her big female powered empire: The Widow (Emily Beecham).
 Cool.
 She got some very stylish, almost supernatural, fight scenes.
 And always in very high heeled boots, let’s not forget that!
-I woudn’t even be able to walk a single meter in those things. 😮
+I woudn’t even be able to walk a single meter in those things.
+And she kung fu-es in them! 😮

-You guys gotta watch ItB!
+You guys gotta watch It!
 It’s total nonsense, offensive trash of the finest sort.
 It’s so bad it’s already good again.